Sensative/vsm-mqtt-client-open-source/README.md

 * -z <solver> Select a GNSS almanac and solution provider.
 Defaults to loracloud.
 * -N Do not invoke solver, but still use it for GNSS almanac updates (assume solving is done elsewhere in chain)

+## Environment variables

+As a separate extension mechanism, environment variables can also be used to specify the various components, such as store, decorator, etc (see folder structure below).
+This is in order to work better as a npm import with customizations instead of through the forking mechanism.

 # Integrations
 Where is raw device data fetched and where do we send downlinks?